The Cornwall We Want

 How about listening to us local people?

-by LocalChippy, almost 4 years ago
+by LocalChippy, over 4 years ago

 We pay high council taxes and high business rates too but the council and the government don't listen to us.
 Mind you, if you are a tourist, you are listened to big time.
 My business has been adversely affected by the delays created by the traffic queues and visitors parking in front of my workshops but no one seems to care.
 "We depend on tourism" is all we are told.
 My little firm doesn't.
 This appears day in day out in the papers who I am sure think that no one actually lives here.
 I have noticed during lock down...
 Continue reading